Child Custody: Does My Child’s Opinion Matter?

 For example, a young child may express a desire to “live with daddy” because during the parents’ separation, her father treated each visit as a special occasion.
 She is not likely to understand that the man lives in a one bedroom apartment and works primarily second shift.
 An older child, on the other hand, is more likely to identify that he does not communicate well with his mother, and would therefore prefer to live with his father.
 While the court may not honor the child’s explicit wishes, the older child’s opinion would generally be taken more seriously.

 If you are involved in a child custody matter, contact an experienced Geneva family law attorney today.
-At the Law Offices of Douglas B. Warlick, we are committed to helping families develop long-term workable custody arrangements that meet the needs of both parents and children.
+At The Law Offices of Douglas B. Warlick & Associates, we are committed to helping families develop long-term workable custody arrangements that meet the needs of both parents and children.